andreaordonselli/qgis2o.gis/README.md

 <dl>
     <dt>Export folder</dt>
         <dd>The folder where the webmap will be saved</dd>
-    <dt>Mapping library location</dt>
-        <dd>Select whether to use a local copy of OL3/Leaflet, or whether to
-            call the library from its CDN</dd>
     <dt>Minify GeoJSON files</dt>
         <dd>Remove unnecessary whitespace from exported GeoJSON to reduce file
             size</dd>